Best mountain biking trails in New South Wales

 Glenrock State Conservation Area (Easy/Intermediate)

 Just south of Newcastle, Glenrock is a tranquil slice of protected wilderness that just happens to be stacked with singletrack-style cross country mountain bike trails.
-Hidden amongst dense forest and within occasional viewing distance of the sea, this is mostly higher intermediate-level stuff, but there's also some lovely rides for kids and beginners.
-YHA Newcastle Beach is a great nearby choice for accommodation if you're looking to stay the night.
+Hidden amongst dense forest and within occasional viewing distance of the sea, this is mostly higher intermediate-level stuff, but there are also some lovely rides for kids and beginners.

 Image: Tyson Mayr